edinburghhacklab/hacklab-training/syllabuses/Workshop/CNC Router/risk-assessment.md

 ### Who may be harmed & how

-Everybody in the room and/or the space, the machine, the space itself -- in case a fire breaks out.
+Everybody in the room and/or the space, the space itself -- in case a fire breaks out.

+The machine may get damaged, which could make it less safe for other users.

 ### Control measures